zsh-hooks/zsh-hooks/README.md

     hooks-add-hook zle_line_finish_hook my-finish-function

 Note how `_hook` is appended to the function name, and all `-` characters are replaced with `_`.

+To define custom hooks, do something like this:

+    hooks-define-hook myhook
+    myfunc(){
+      echo running myfunc
+    }
+    hooks-add-hook myhook_hook myfunc
+    # then in whatever function you want the hook to run:
+    hooks-run-hook myhook_hook

+Why is `_hook` appended to the name?
+Because I clearly wasn't thinking straight when I made that API.

 What??
 ------